Lviv State Aviation Repair Plant: History

 At the beginning of World War II, the 133rd SAM became part of the Southwestern Front.
 The workshops were evacuated to Poltava and then to Penza.
 They were located in Kuznetsk from 3 October 1941.
 After the liberation of Lviv, the 133rd SAM returned to its previous base aboard trains beginning in September 1944.

-During the war, the workshops repaired 1,287 aircraft, 2,820 aircraft engines, and significant quantities of aviation weapons, radios, and special equipment.
+During the war, the workshops repaired 1,287 aircraft and 2,820 aircraft engines, as well as significant quantities of aviation weapons, radios, and special equipment.
 Between November 1944 and May 1945, the 133rd SAM assembled 800 new Ilyushin Il-10 ground attack aircraft from components obtained from aircraft factories.

-In September 1946, the 133rd SAM were renamed the 272nd Aviation Repair Base (ARB).
+In September 1946, the 133rd SAM was renamed the 272nd Aviation Repair Base (ARB).
 On 15 May 1947, the 272nd ARB was renumbered the 352nd ARB.
 The base received a new status and became the 117th Aviation Repair Factory on 1 January 1953.

-The initial stage of the enterprise's work - the repair of first-generation aircraft (piston aircraft) - concluded in 1953, after which the repair of 16 different types of aircraft was mastered.
+The initial stage of the enterprise's work – the repair of first-generation aircraft (piston aircraft) – concluded in 1953, after which the repair of 16 different types of aircraft was mastered.
 The era of jet aircraft repair began at the factory in 1953.
 The plant's aviation specialisation was selected to be light front-line fighters and fighter-bombers of the "MiG" type.
 The MiG-15 aircraft became the plant's "firstborn" jet.

 From 1953 to 1979, the plant repaired second-generation aircraft: